 Employers that have enough workers to trigger the coverage requirement are referred to as "applicable large employers" or ALEs.
 The law calls for penalties on applicable large employers that fail to sponsor coverage as required, just as it fines individuals who fail to have basic health coverage.

 Like many other elements of the Affordable Care Act, these penalties take effect over time.
-Only employers with 100 or more full-time employees or equivalents will be subject to the penalty for 2015.
-For 2016 and beyond, penalties will apply to those with 50 to 99 employees, as well.
+For 2016 and beyond, penalties will apply to those with 50 to 99 employees.

 Companies that sponsor coverage for their employees are required to report the cost of that coverage on W-2 forms, the annual wage statements that employees use to file their taxes.
 Health benefits are not taxed; the Internal Revenue Service (IRS) requires that this information appear on the W-2 just so workers can better understand the value of their coverage.

-Starting with the 2015 tax year, people with employer-sponsored coverage began receiving annual statements detailing their coverage.
+People with employer-sponsored coverage typically receive annual statements detailing their coverage.
 Depending on how a company structures its coverage, employees may receive this information on Form 1095-B, Form 1095-C or may receive both forms.

 A TurboTax solution for every situation

 See which tax prep product is right for you

 Welcome back!
 Simply sign in to get started or continue where you left off.